*South-East need support of all zones to produce president

 Uzodimma, who noted that the country took a similar step in 1999 to assuage the South-West, which was aggrieved over the June 12, 1993 annulled presidential poll won by late Chief MKO Abiola, said the South-East is in a similar state now and many Nigerians know.

-The governor spoke to some journalists in Lagos, yesterday, a day after receiving The Sun Newspapers 2021 Governor of the year award.
+The governor spoke to some journalists in Lagos, on Monday, a day after receiving The Sun Newspapers 2021 Governor of the year award.